laravel test factories

 Summary

-• Keep defaults minimal; model depth explicitly
+• Keep defaults minimal; model depth explicitly in individual tests

 • Use LazilyRefreshDatabase in large suites